dzapataHDI/nomemory/Programatically-populate-MySQL-Schema-with-arbitrary-test-data.md

-One of the main reason MockNeat was created was to allow developers generate arbitrary test data for their real-world applications.

-The following tutorial will quickly demonstrate how we can populate a MySQL Schema for an "imaginary" HR Application (for an "imaginary" company).
+The following tutorial will quickly demonstrate how we can populate a MySQL Schema for an "imaginary" HR Application.

 # The Schema